Strassengezwitscher/deployment/README.md

 - Create a user and a group `deploy` and add the user to the group as these scripts rely on both to exist.
 - Add the `deploy` user to the `sudoers` file: `deploy ALL=(ALL) ALL`
 - Make sure you have GnuPG installed (comes probably pre-installed)
+- You need to manually create a file containg passwords etc., see below.

 Moreover, this setup targets Ubuntu 16.04 LTS.